Help center support eXpress

 Check the push service parameters in the engineering menu of the Android app and perform diagnostics if necessary: details.

-Install the app from the device manufacturer's store!
-If the device lacks Google services, install the mobile app from the "native" app store; otherwise, notifications will not work.
-For Huawei and Honor devices, the app must be installed from Huawei App Gallery.
-Notification delivery via the RuStore service is supported.
+⚠️ Install the app from the device manufacturer's store!
+On the device without Google services install the app from the “native” store; otherwise, notifications will not work.
+For Huawei and Honor devices it is recommended to install the app from Huawei App Gallery or RuStore.

-To learn how to remove background restrictions for an Android app, see the extended guide with descriptions for most Android mobile device manufacturers.
+To avoid this, see the extended guide with descriptions for most Android mobile device manufacturers.

 If all the above Android settings are enabled but notifications still do not arrive, try disabling and re-enabling notifications in the OS settings.
 If this does not help, reinstall the app (this may resolve Push notification delivery issues if, for example, the app was migrated from an old phone to a new one).